isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 12. What should travellers do if they do not receive their supervised self-administered ART results after 24 hours?

-Please email testingops@hpb.gov.sg for enquiries related to the supervised self-administered ART results.
+Please email <a href="mailto:testingops@hpb.gov.sg" target="_blank">testingops@hpb.gov.sg</a> for enquiries related to the supervised self-administered ART results.

 <div id="general"></div>